Forecasting Generative Amplification: Basics and toy datasets

-In this section we very briefly review the idea of generative amplification and present our main toy dataset and network setup.
-All details about the physics application are given in \cref{sec:physics}.
+In this section, we very briefly review the idea of generative amplification and present our main toy dataset and network setup.
+All details of the physics application are given in \cref{sec:physics}.